simd-lite/simd-json/README.md

 ### `known-key`

 The `known-key` feature changes the hash mechanism for the DOM representation of the underlying JSON object, from `ahash` to `fxhash`.
 The `ahash` hasher is faster at hashing and provides protection against DOS attacks by forcing multiple keys into a single hashing bucket.
-The `fxhash` hasher on the other hand allows for repeatable hashing results, which in turn allows memoizing hashes for well known keys and saving time on lookups.
-In workloads that are heavy at accessing some well known keys, this can be a performance advantage.
+The `fxhash` hasher, on the other hand allows for repeatable hashing results, which in turn allows memoizing hashes for well known keys and saving time on lookups.
+In workloads that are heavy on accessing some well-known keys, this can be a performance advantage.

 The `known-key` feature is optional and disabled by default and should be explicitly configured.